Adversarial Policies Beat Superhuman Go AIs: Human experiments and analysis Human Experiments and Analysis

-The same author from Section~\ref{app:experiments:mimic-adversary} (strength weaker than 20kyu) played two manual games against the strongest adversary from Figure~\ref{fig:evaluation:training-curve-no-search}.
-In both games the author was able to achieve an overwhelming victory.
+An author who is a Go novice played manual games against both the strongest cyclic-adversary from Figure~\ref{fig:evaluation:training-curve-cyclic} and the strongest pass-adversary from Figure~\ref{fig:evaluation:training-curve-no-search}.
+In the games against the pass-adversary, the author was able to achieve an overwhelming victory.
+In the games against the cyclic-adversary, the author won but with a much smaller margin.
 See Figure~\ref{fig:app:tony-vs-adversary} for details.

+We also set up a bot running our strongest cyclic-adversary on the KGS Go server under the username \href{https://www.gokgs.com/graphPage.jsp?user=Adversary0}{\texttt{Adversary0}}.
+This bot was available for the public to play for a period of a month.
+It played over 2300 games and was ranked around 17kyu.
+This is further evidence that our cyclic-adversary plays at the level of a novice Go player.

-This evaluation is imperfect in one significant way: the adversary was not playing with an accurate model of the author (rather it modeled the author as \cpfivezerofive{} with 1 visit).
-However, given our understanding of how the adversary works and the fact that the author in question knows not to prematurely pass, we predict that the adversary would probably not win even if it had access to an accurate model of the author.
+Our evaluation is imperfect in one significant way: the adversaries did not play with an accurate model of their human opponents (rather they modeled their opponents as \cpfivezerofive{} with 1 visit).
+However, given the limited transferability of our adversaries to different KataGo checkpoints (see Figure~\ref{fig:evaluation:training-curve-cyclic}, Figure~\ref{fig:evaluation:training-curve-no-search}, Appendix~\ref{app:checkpoint-transfer}, and Appendix~\ref{app:adv-training:adv-fine-tuning}), we conjecture that our adversaries would not win significantly more even if they had access to an accurate model of their human opponents.